ichard26/ichard26.github.io/content/blog/2024/pip-24.3.md

 > the hood will change, potentially necessitating changes to how your project is packaged.

-If you aren't aware, since pip 24.2, legacy editable installs are deprecated and **support is scheduled for removal in pip 25.0 in the new year** (as of writing).
+If you aren't aware, since pip 24.2, legacy editable installs are deprecated and **support is scheduled for removal in pip 25.0 in the new year** (at the time of writing).

 ```console {.command hl_lines=[5]}
 pip install -e temp/pip-test-package